TheByteAttic/TalosES/CTRL card/PLA/README.md

-Design files (including .jed file for programming the PLA) for the PLA (ATF16V8C) used in Talos ES™'s control card.
+Design files (including .jed file for programming the PLA) for the ATF16V8C used in Talos ES™'s control card.
 You only really need the .jef file; the other files are just for reference.
-The .PLD file may also be useful as it shows the actual logic used.
+The .PLD file may also be useful as it shows the actual logic used (it is a readable text file, as you can see by clicking on it).